-Questions, however, have been raised about the applicability of the plate/SSC model.
-1) O'Connell and Hager [1980] and Davies [1988b, 1999] suggested that the SSC, the physical mechanism for the plate model, may not lead to reduced topography, because the SSC enhances the cooling of the underlying mantle and this may offset any effects of lithospheric reheating from the SSC on the topography.
-2) Heestand and Crough [1981] and Schroeder [1984] indicated that seafloor topography could be fit to the HSC model if the areas affected by seamounts and mantle plumes are excluded in topography analyses, suggesting that the plate model is not needed.
+Questions, however, have been raised about the applicability of the plate/SSC model and even the generality of the topographic deviations from the HSC model.
+1) Heestand and Crough [1981] and Schroeder [1984] indicated that seafloor topography could be fit to the HSC model if the areas affected by seamounts and mantle plumes are excluded in topography analyses.
+Marty and Cazenave [1989] further demonstrated that the depth-age relation depends on the oceans and regions and that in some regions the topography follows the HSC model predictions to much older seafloor ages.
+These studies suggest that the topographic deviations from the HSC model are just regional features, thus questioning the necessity of the plate model.
+2) O'Connell and Hager [1980] and Davies [1988b, 1999] suggested that the SSC, the physical mechanism for the plate model, may not lead to reduced topography, because the SSC enhances the cooling of the underlying mantle and this may offset any effects of lithospheric reheating from the SSC on the topography.
 3) Some of the topographic deviations from the HSC model predictions, including the Hawaiian swell are location-dependent and are not directly related to lithospheric age.
 Therefore, the plate/SSC model, with lithospheric age as the sole variable, cannot account for all the topographic deviations [e.g., Panasyuk and Hager, 2000].

 The purpose of this study is to examine the controls on seafloor topography and to understand the causes of the topographic deviations.
 We analyze the age- and geographical dependences of ocean depth for the Pacific plate, and we remove the effects of sediments, seamounts and LIPs, using recently available datasets of high-resolution bathymetry, sediments, seamounts and LIPs.
 We compare the corrected topography with predictions from the HSC and plate models and examine its correlation with recent seismic models for the Pacific lithosphere and shallow upper mantle [Ritzwoller et al., 2004] and for mantle plumes [Montelli et al., 2004].
+We focus on the Pacific plate for three reasons.
+1) The effect of sediments on corrected seafloor topography in the Pacific is much smaller than for other regions (e.g., Atlantic) [e.g., Hillier and Watts, 2005].
+2) The recently available seismic model for the Pacific upper mantle [Ritzwoller et al., 2004] opens the possibilities to distinguish the effects of the deep mantle plumes and the shallow upper mantle structure on seafloor topography.
+3) Plate motions may affect the onset of SSC via non-Newtonian rheology [van Hunen et al., 2005] and hence lithospheric evolution.
+This may contribute to some of the regional differences in depthage relations as observed in Marty and Cazenave [1989].
+The uniform plate motion and tectonics for a single plate (i.e., the Pacific plate) minimizes such regional effects.